Mike Meyers (outfielder)

-Michael Meyers (born December 28, 1993) is an American scout for the Arizona Diamondbacks, and a former professional baseball outfielder.
+Michael Meyers (born December 28, 1993) is an American former professional baseball outfielder who currently serves as a scout for the Arizona Diamondbacks of Major League Baseball (MLB).

 Meyers played shortstop for Silverado High School in Las Vegas, where he was voted to the 2012 Louisville Slugger Pre-Season High School First Team All-America team and 2012 First Team Nevada All-State.
 Meyers was drafted in the 12th round of the 2012 Major League Baseball draft by the Boston Red Sox.

 His 9 triples in 2014 led the New York-Penn League, and set a new Lowell Spinners record.
 In July 2015, he was Red Sox Minor League Base Runner of the Month.

 Meyers played center field for Israel at the 2017 World Baseball Classic qualifier in September 2016, and played for Team Israel at the 2017 World Baseball Classic in the main tournament.

 Early and personal life

 Meyers was born in Las Vegas, Nevada, and is Jewish.
 Both of his parents are teachers.